AllenMay/LinkLibrary/LearningTraining/Pluralsight/Defensive Coding in C#_TOC.md

   - Invariants
 - Anticipated Errors
   - Invalid User Entry
+    -- Use an appropriate control
+    -- Use built in data validation
+    -- Write a validation method
+    -- -- Display message to the user
+    -- Validate with guard clauses
+    -- -- Display message to the user
   - Invalid or Missing Data
   - Code Construct Issues
   - System Issues